AltahhanAi/Data_Science/docs/content/unit5/05_02_linear-model-for-classification.md

   <figcaption><strong>Figure 5.12.</strong> Rectified linear unit (ReLU) activation function.</figcaption>
 </figure>

 The ReLU is a piecewise linear function.
-It outperforms other activation functions such as the sigmoid and the tanh which used to be popular in neural networks,  and it is now the default activation function for seep learning.
+It outperforms other activation functions such as the sigmoid and the tanh which used to be popular in neural networks,  and it is now the default activation function for deep learning.
 It should be noted that while other activation functions such as the cos or sin have been found to work as well as the sigmoid, all of the more complex functions suffer from saturation where they become insensitive to change beyond some threshold.
 ReLU overcomes this and other issues.
 It also has a better gradient propagation.
 The other advantage of ReLU is its speed in comparison with sigmoidal functions.
 There are several variants of this function, such as the Leaky ReLU, but in general they perform comparable to ReLU.
 Leaky ReLU allows a small positive gradient when the unit is not active.
 In other words, it does not reach 0 which guarantees that the unit activation will not completely cancel when it receives a negative signal.

 ##Linear decision boundaries